nauish/remote-assignments/Week-1/Assignment-4/README.md

 ## [Click Here to Check the Page](https://nauish.github.io/remote-assignments/Week-1/Assignment-4/)

 I use **a lot of** CSS flexbox and CSS grid to solve this challenge.
 My CSS file is very messy for trying to make the grid and navbar behave just like the target page.
-I challenged myself to use grid and flexbox properties when posible to create responsive design, and only use media quries if needed.
+I challenged myself to use grid and flexbox properties when possible to create responsive design, and only use media queries if needed.

 ## Instructions Given